saintsjd/lafayette-co-arts/README.md

 Year: year the work was created
 Latitude: Fairly accurate latitude of the work (if you walk to this point you should be able to see it)
 Longitude: Fairly accurate longitude of the work (if you walk to this point you should be able to see it)
-Image: image of the work.
-Images are store in the images folder in this repository
+Image: image of the work (Images are stored in the images folder in this repository)
 ```

 Using the data